Infineon/mtb-example-btsdk-hid-ifxv-host/README.md

    This is similar to audio testing initiated from ifxv-remote, except it is initiated from the host.
 Releasing the button stops audio streaming.
 See README.md in ifxv-remote for more detail about audio testing.

    ![Image](./images/host-record.png)

+2. Initiate live audio streaming from host user button.

+   While link is connected, the user button can be used to initiate audio streaming.
+Press and hold for audio streaming.
+Releasing the button will stop audio.

+## Erase pairing information

+   While link is disconnected, press and hold the button for 5 seconds will erase the bonded devices from the NVRAM and enter pairing for new devices.

 ## BTSTACK version